mosip/documentation/docs/biometric-devices.md

 # Biometric Devices

 ## Overview
-Biometric devices capture individuals biometric data (fingerprint, iris scan, photo) and send it to registration client or authentication client (app).
+Biometric devices capture individuals biometric data (fingerprint, iris scan, photo) and send it to a registration client or authentication client (app).
 The functional architecture of various entities involved is shown below.

 ![](_images/sdk.png)